jeffhaskin/domain2markdow/README.md

 This project provides a Python application that crawls web pages starting from a given URL, extracts links that match a specified prefix (in case you only want the pages with a url that starts with "https://www.website.com/docs" or something), and converts the content of each page into Markdown file which it saves to an output folder on you computer.

 This was made to service a larger AI RAG project, enabling the user to chat with an assistant about the contents of a wiki or other website.
-I published this program separately, since it's useful for other context as well.
+I published this program separately, since it's useful in other contexts as well.

 The application is built using PyQt5 for the GUI, allowing users to input a starting URL and a valid URL prefix for crawling.
 It is not asyncchronous and does this sequencially.